 The 10 Best Bowling Balls

 This wiki has been updated 35 times since it was first published in April of 2015.
 In bowling, your choice of equipment actually has an enormous effect on your performance.
 Balls vary not only in size but in outer core material, inner core shape, radius of gyration, and surface grit and polish, both of which determine the kinds of lane conditions the ball is best adapted for.
 In this list, we've taken all of these factors into account, including a ball for every situation.
-When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.

 Editor's Notes